makoteq/Fibonacci/README.md

 # Fibonacci sequence
-Fibonacci sequence generator by algorithm
+## Fibonacci sequence generator by algorithm
+and nothing more..